TheoLeanse/CVdraft/draft.md

 ## Theo Leanse

-* Learning to solve problems in practice.

-I like knots: I like to cope with conceptual complexity in simple ways.
+I like knots: I like to solve conceptual complexity with simple solutions.
+From frustation at feeling lost to enjoying a meaty problem: thanks to seeing problem solving as a practicable skill.

-I was struck by [Rich Hickey's thoughts](https://www.youtube.com/watch?v=f84n5oFoZBc) on problem solving as a practicable skill, and his recommendation of George Polya's 'How to Solve It'.

-I am focused on practicing how to approach a problem, how to break it down into smaller parts, how to simplify something complex.
-Approach, BDD, Design Patterns (and Anti-Patterns), Evidence?
+I'm struck by [Rich Hickey's thoughts](https://www.youtube.com/watch?v=f84n5oFoZBc) on problem solving as a skill to practice, and an important focus above specific methodologies, but I've found great value in Hickey's recommendation of George Polya's 'How to Solve It', and the Makers Academy focus on BDD, Design Patterns and Anti-Patterns. how to break it down into smaller parts, how to simplify something complex.

-* I think my greatest value is in my experience (ie having learned from perspective and variety, learning different things, understanding different approaches) and self-motivation and self-discipline of a seasoned freelancer.
+I think my greatest value is in my experience (ie having learned from perspective and variety, learning different things, understanding different approaches) and self-motivation and self-discipline of a seasoned freelancer.

-* I am incredibly excited by code.
-I take great care in the code I write and I want to become a bloody good developer.
-My dream job.
+I take real care in the code I write and I want to become a bloody good developer.

-## Skills
+## Skills:

-#### Software development
+### Software development

 From a crash course in computation at Goldsmiths to self teaching and MOOC study ([MIT's amazing intro](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-5), [Harvard's great foundation](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x)), to decision to go for the Makers Academy bootcamp, which teaches Ruby, Javascript, plus Git and a strong emphasis on BDD methodology.